 the specific survey being conducted and the designated spacing between readings; spacing determines the amount of data collected and the accuracy of the data profile;

-the location of the pipeline and appurtenances (road crossings, test stations, river crossings, foreign crossings, casings, valves, isolation devices, rectifiers, galvanic anodes, aerial markers, bonds, pump stations, etc.) typically found in alignment sheets or system mapping should be marked on the survey for validation of the line and its location.
+the location of the pipeline and appurtenances (e.g., road crossings, test stations, river crossings, foreign crossings, casings, valves, isolation devices, rectifiers, galvanic anodes, aerial markers, bonds, pump stations, etc.) typically found in alignment sheets or system mapping should be marked on the survey for validation of the line and its location.

 Terms applicable to this task: